1,4-Butanediol

-Butane-1,4-diol, not to be confused with 1,3 butanediol, is a primary alcohol, and an organic compound, with the formula HOCH2CH2CH2CH2OH.
-It is a colorless viscous liquid.
-It is one of four stable isomers of butanediol.
+1,4-Butanediol, also called butane-1,4-diol (other names include 1,4-B, BD, BDO, and 1,4-BD), is a primary alcohol and an organic compound with the formula HOCH2CH2CH2CH2OH.
+It is a colorless viscous liquid first synthesized in 1890 via acidic hydrolysis of N,N'-dinitro-1,4-butanediamine by Dutch chemist Pieter Johannes Dekkers, who called it "tetramethylene glycol".

 Synthesis

-In industrial chemical synthesis, acetylene reacts with two equivalents of formaldehyde to form butyne-1,4-diol.
+In one industrial chemical synthesis, acetylene reacts with two equivalents of formaldehyde to form butyne-1,4-diol.
 Hydrogenation of butyne-1,4-diol gives butane-1,4-diol.
 It is also made on an industrial scale from maleic anhydride in the Davy process, which is first converted to the methyl maleate ester, then hydrogenated.
 Other routes are from butadiene, allyl acetate and succinic acid.

 A biological route to BD has been commercialized that uses a genetically modified organism.
 The biosynthesis proceeds via 4-hydroxybutyrate.

 Industrial use

 Butane-1,4-diol is used industrially as a solvent and in the manufacture of some types of plastics, elastic fibers and polyurethanes.
 In organic chemistry, 1,4-butanediol is used for the synthesis of γ-butyrolactone (GBL).
 In the presence of phosphoric acid and high temperature, it dehydrates to the important solvent tetrahydrofuran.
 At about 200 °C in the presence of soluble ruthenium catalysts, the diol undergoes dehydrogenation to form butyrolactone.
-It is used to synthesize 1,4-Butanediol diglycidyl ether which is then used as a reactive diluent for epoxy resins.
+It is used to synthesize 1,4-butanediol diglycidyl ether which is then used as a reactive diluent for epoxy resins.

+1,4-Butanediol is used in the production of polybutylene terephthalate (PBT) plastic.